Inquiriosity

 Physical contraction, heat, tension

-Uncomfortable emotions like anger, fear, sadness, etc,
+Uncomfortable emotions like anger, fear, sadness, etc.

 Curiosity